m-decoster/RsGenetic/README.md

 open an issue and/or fix the bug, and submit pull requests.

 ## Notes
-This library has only been tested with Rust stable 1.5.0.
+This library has only been tested with Rust stable 1.5.0, Rust beta and Rust nightly.